Meteor Showers in October 2025: When, Where & How To Watch Them

-Seven meteor showers will reach their maximum activity in October 2024, including the prolific Orionids and bright Draconids.
-Use astronomical calendars in the Sky Tonight and Star Walk 2 apps to learn the peak dates for each meteor shower, see their radiant position in the sky above you, and set notifications not to miss the best time for observation.
+Seven meteor showers will reach their maximum activity in October 2025, including the prolific Orionids and bright Draconids.
+Use the astronomical calendar in the Sky Tonight app to learn the peak dates for each meteor shower, see their radiant position in the sky above you, and set notifications not to miss the best time for observation.
 Also, read this article to learn the latest meteor shower news!

 Contents